2014 Annual Conference

 The Effects of GATS on Higher Education and Democracy, Margaret A. Crouch, Eastern Michigan University

-The Undemocratic Institutions and Unequal Outcomes of Global Capitalism: A Deweyan Reflection on the Principles and Practices of Globalization, Michael Thomas Schleeter, Pacific Lutheran University
+The Undemocratic Institutions and Unequal Outcomes of Global Capitalism: A Deweyan Reflection on the Principles and Practices of Globalization, Michael Thomas Schleeter, Pacific Lutheran University - Marginalization of the Political (SU 313)

 Chair: Susan Dieleman, Dalhousie University